laiba-ajmal-12/SmartMeetFYP/README.md

 ## Project Overview

-Smart Meet is an intelligent online meeting platform designed to analyze participant engagement during virtual sessions.
+Smart Meet is an intelligent online meeting platform designed to analyze participant engagement during online sessions.
 It uses computer vision techniques such as head pose estimation and gaze tracking to monitor attentiveness in real time.

 After each meeting, the system generates automated engagement reports, helping hosts evaluate meeting effectiveness and participant involvement.